 The ranking represents H-index, database and logic programming (DBLP) computer science bibliography, and citations values gathered by 16 May 2020.
 The analysis is based on a detailed examination of more than 6000 profiles on Google Scholar and DBLP.
-To know more, you may check Guide2Research or Weixin news.
+To know more the successful story of Prof Chen, you may check Guide2Research, CityU News, Hong Kong Commercial Daily or Weixin news.

 Prof Evelyn Hu, Honorary Professor of EE and the Tarr-Coyne Professor of Applied Physics and Electrical Engineering at Harvard University, has been selected to receive the 2020 IEEE Andrew S. Grove Award.
 The citation for this award is “For pioneering contributions to microelectronics fabrication technologies for nanoscale and photonic devices”.